Theodor Zahn

-Theodor Zahn or Theodor von Zahn (10 October 1838 in Moers – 5 March 1933 in Erlangen) was a German Protestant theologian, a biblical scholar.
+Theodor Zahn or Theodor von Zahn (10 October 1838 in Moers – 5 March 1933 in Erlangen) was a German Protestant theologian and biblical scholar.
 He was nominated for the Nobel Prize in Literature three times.

 Career

 Zahn was born in Moers of the Rhineland, Prussia (now Germany).
 After studying at Basel, Erlangen and Berlin, he became professor of theology in the University of Göttingen in 1871.
 He filled a similar chair at Kiel in 1877, at Erlangen in 1878, at Leipzig in 1888 and in 1892 returned to Erlangen.
 He was distinguished for his eminent scholarship, especially in connection with the New Testament canon.
 He stood at the head of the conservative New Testament scholarship of his time.
 He was nominated for the Nobel Prize in Literature in 1902, 1904 and 1908.

 Theologically, Zahn was conservative and approached New Testament theology from the perspective of a theological emphasis called Heilsgeschichte (usually translated into English as "Salvation History").